-The Unified Extensible Firmware Interface (UEFI) specification provides a software-based interface between the operating system and the platform firmware in the pre-boot environment.
-The UEFI specification supports an architecture-independent mechanism for add-on card initialization to allow the UEFI OS loader, which is stored in the add-on card, to boot up the system.
-UEFI offers a clean, hands-off control to a computer system at bootup.
+The Unified Extensible Firmware Interface (UEFI) provides a software-based interface between the operating system and the platform firmware in the pre-boot environment.
+The UEFI specification supports an architecture-independent mechanism for add-on card initialization to allow the UEFI OS loader, which is stored in the add-on card, to boot the system.
+The UEFI offers a clean, hands-off control to a computer system at bootup.

-C-2 How to Recover the UEFI BIOS Image
+C-2 How to Recover the UEFI BIOS Image (-the Main BIOS Block)

-A UEF BIOS flash chip consists of a recovery BIOS block, comprised of a main BIOS block (a main BIOS image).
+A UEFI BIOS flash chip consists of a recovery BIOS block and a main BIOS block (a main BIOS image).
 The boot block contains critical BIOS codes, including memory detection and recovery codes for the user to flash a new BIOS image if the original main BIOS image is corrupted.
 When the system power is on, the boot block codes execute first.
-Once that is completed, the main BIOS code will continue with system initialization and bootup.
+Once it is completed, the main BIOS code will continue with system initialization and bootup.

-Note: Follow the BIOS Recovery instructions below for BIOS recovery when the main BIOS boot crashes.
+Note: Follow the BIOS recovery instructions below for BIOS recovery when the main BIOS boot crashes.
+However, when the BIOS boot block crashes, you will need to follow the procedures below for BIOS recovery.

-C-3 To Recover the Main BIOS Block Using a USB-Attached Device might need several minutes to locate the SUPER.ROM file if the media size becomes too large because it contains too many folders and files.
+C-3 To Recover the Main BIOS Block Using a USB-Attached Device